temitope-oladele/Tomcat/README.md

 # Tomcat
-This contains Tomcat Installation and Configuration on Linux RedHart Server
+This contains Tomcat Installation and Configuration on Linux RedHat Server

 # Step 1: Pre-requisites of the installation
-#1 EC2 Instance: Create RedHart Server on AWS with minimum of t2-micro.
+#1 EC2 Instance: Create RedHat Server on AWS with minimum of t2-micro.
 Tomcat is light weight and it can take that.
 #2 Apache Tomcat requires Java to be install:
      .. $ sudo yum install java-1.8.0-openjdk-devel -y
  Confirm Java has been installed with: